Israel hands over bodies of 45 Palestinians after Hamas returns the remains of 3 soldiers

 The Red Cross said it had facilitated the transfer of 45 Palestinian bodies to Gaza on Monday morning.
 Zaher al-Wahidi, a spokesperson at the Gaza Health Ministry, told The Associated Press that Nasser Hospital received the bodies around noon.

-Only 78 of all the returned bodies have so far been identified, the ministry said.
+Only 78 of the bodies returned so far have been identified, the ministry said.
 Forensic work is complicated by a lack of DNA testing kits in Gaza, it added.
 The ministry posts photos of the remains online, in the hope that families will recognize them.

-Meanwhile, Israeli Prime Minister Benjamin Netanyahu 's office identified the three hostages returned to Israel on Sunday night as Capt.
+Meanwhile, Israeli Prime Minister Benjamin Netanyahu 's office identified the three hostages, whose bodies were returned to Israel on Sunday night, as Capt.
 Omer Neutra, an American-Israeli, Staff Sgt.
 Oz Daniel and Col. Assaf Hamami.
 A Hamas statement earlier said their remains were found on Sunday in a tunnel in southern Gaza.

-Neutra, an American-Israeli, was 21 when Hamas militants abducted him and the rest of his tank crew on Oct.
-7, 2023.
-In December 2024, the military announced Neutra had been killed in the attack that started the war.
+Neutra was 21 when Hamas militants abducted his tank crew during the 2023 attack.
+In December 2024, the military announced Neutra had been killed in the attack.

+Daniel, 19, was part of the tank crew and was taken into Gaza.
+Nimrod Cohen, who was also in the tank, was released alive earlier, as was the body of one of the other crew members.

-U.S. President Donald Trump said Sunday he had spoken with Neutra's family, describing their relief and heartbreak.
+U.S. President Donald Trump said Sunday he had spoken with Neutra's family.
 “They were thrilled, in one sense, but in another sense, obviously, it’s not too great,” Trump said.

-Daniel, a 19-year-old staff sergeant, was pulled by militants from his tank and taken into Gaza, along with three others of his crew.
-He is survived by his parents and twin sister.
-The remains of the others were returned earlier.

-Hamami, commander of Israel’s southern brigade in the Gaza division, died early on Oct.
-7, 2023, in fighting to defend Kibbutz Nirim.
-Hamami and two of his soldiers were killed and their bodies were taken to Gaza.
-Hamami is survived by his wife and three children.
+Hamami, commander of Israel’s southern brigade in the Gaza division, was killed during the 2023 attack while fighting to defend Kibbutz Nirim and his body was taken into the Palestinian territory.

-Militants have released one or two bodies every few days.
-Israel has urged for faster progress, and in certain cases it has said the remains were not those of any hostage.
+Militants have released one to three bodies every few days.
+Israel has pushed to speed up the returns and in certain cases has said the remains were not those of hostages.
 Hamas has said the work is complicated by widespread devastation.

-A military official, speaking on condition of anonymity to discuss the matter with the media, said she was arrested overnight.
+Far-right politician Itamar Ben-Gvir, Israel's national security minister, said she was arrested Sunday night.
+At a court hearing Monday, the judge extended her detention by 48 hours until Wednesday, according to a copy of the decision.
+It said she is being held on suspicion of offenses including fraud, breach of trust and obstruction of justice.
+The investigation continues while she is held in a women’s prison in central Israel.

-A frantic search was underway Sunday along a beach near Tel Aviv for Tomer-Yerushalmi, after her family raised concerns for her safety and police found her abandoned car along the coastline, reported Israel’s Channel 12.
+Police conducted a frantic search for Tomer-Yerushalmi on Sunday after her family raised concerns for her safety and police found her abandoned car near the beach in Tel Aviv, Israel’s Channel 12 reported.
 Police said she was found soon after the search began.

-Her arrest was widely reported in Israeli media, as was the arrest of former chief military prosecutor Col. Matan Solomesh, also overnight.
-The two appeared in court on Monday, Israeli media reported.
+Israeli media reported that former chief military prosecutor Col. Matan Solomesh was also arrested overnight and his detention was also extended.

+The Palestinian detainee who was the subject of sexual abuse in the video leaked by Tomer-Yerushalmi last year was released and returned to Gaza on Oct.
+13, according to documentation from the military prosecutor's office obtained by the AP.

 Efforts to ramp up Gaza aid and a vaccination campaign